ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 ### Are there alternatives?

+- What creates the problem here?
+  - The division is able to pass off through internal sales (make sure that you can see this transfer).
 - Simply centralize outsourcing decisions!
-- Contract allocation of fixed costs internally (managers must forecast and pay no matter what happens in the future).
+- Contract allocation of costs internally.
+  - Managers must forecast and pay no matter what happens in the future).
+  - Managers only get to pass off planned costs.
 - Other alternatives?

 ## Navisky